ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 ![reservoir2](../assets/formulas/reservoir2.gif)

-`quote` internally uses this formula, it's even implemented in the smart contract as `calcReserve` function.
+This is formula that `quote` internally uses, it's even implemented in the smart contract as `calcReserve` function.

-I inserter 1000 CLN trough `CurrencyFactory` and 1 CLN through `MarketMaker` directly.
-So the `MarketMaker` was holding 1001 CLN, when I inserted another 1000 CLN.
+Before, I inserted 1000 CLN through `CurrencyFactory` and 1 CLN through `MarketMaker` directly.
+So whereas I want to insert another 1000 CLN, `MarketMaker` was already holding 1001 CLN.
 So we have:

 ```
 S1 = 1540701333592592592592614116